Fenchol

 Fenchol or 1,3,3-trimethyl-2-norbornanol is a monoterpenoid and an isomer of borneol.
 It is a colorless or white solid.
 It occurs widely in nature.

-The naturally occurring enantiomere (1R)-endo-(+)-fenchol is used extensively in perfumery.
+The naturally occurring enantiomer (1R)-endo-(+)-fenchol is used extensively in perfumery.
 Fenchol gives basil its characteristic scent, and comprises 15.9% of the volatile oils of some species of Aster.

 It is biosynthesized from geranyl pyrophosphate via isomerization to linalyl pyrophosphate.